Go Back

 c) Make ahead - You can make the sauce in advance, just allow to cool then tightly cover and store in the fridge.
 Add a splash of water if needed to loosen up when needed (it will thicken as it cools).
 You can also roll the enchiladas ahead of time, just tightly cover in the fridge until needed.
 From there, just construct everything and pop in the oven.
 Add an extra 5 mins or so if making everything straight from fridge.

 d) Calories - whole recipe divided by 4 without additional toppings.
-Based using 10% fat beef, 2.5 tbsp chilli powder, 1 cup Monterey jack and 2 cups cheddar.
+Based using 10% fat beef, 1 cup spicy cheese mix and 2 cups cheddar.

 Nutrition